 - The easy coloring and forming nature of PETG makes it ideal for making stands and displays in malls, restaurants, food courts, and all sorts of retail locations.

 - Easy forming properties make PETG perfect for making machines protection covers and guards.
 The polymer’s hardness and clarity are among the best in the industry, making the guards last for years if not decades.

 That is all for the PET VS PETG debate.

-PET and PETG are versatile and durable materials with a wide range of applications.
-However, they have different properties that make them more suitable for different uses.
+PET and PETG are versatile and durable materials with many applications.
+However, they have different properties that make them more suitable for other uses.